Constantino Mendieta: Career

 In 1987, 1991 and 1993, Mendieta was a volunteer doctor for the American Cancer Society.
 Between 1996 and 1997, he was the medical director of Air Ambulance and flight surgeon.
 In 1998, he was a fellow at the Harvard Medical School.
 Later, he founded four Plastic Surgery Aesthetic Beauty Institutes in Miami, Florida, and was certified by the American Board of Physician Specialties.

 In 2004, Mendieta was featured on Bravo's reality TV show Miami Slice.

 Following increased media coverage of celebrities' buttocks, Mendieta's practice in buttock augmentation grew significantly.
 The proportion of such procedures in his practice rose from 10 percent in 2005 to 95 percent by 2015.

 Mendieta has played an active role in promoting surgical safety in the field of cosmetic surgery.
 He joined the Multi-Society Task Force for Safety in Gluteal Fat Grafting, which issued formal practice advisories in 2018.
 He also serves as president of Surgeons for Safety, an advocacy group of plastic surgeons focused on improving surgical outcomes and opposing legislation that may restrict safe practices in buttock surgery.

 Controversies

 In 2012, Mendieta was sued by a patient who claimed that a surgical implement was left in her body following a breast procedure.
 The case was settled out of court.

-In 2013, he performed reconstructive surgery on radio DJ Betty Pino to remove hardening silicone implants.
-Mendieta disputed the autopsy findings, stating that the report contained misinformation.
+In October 2013, Betty Pino, a radio DJ, died due to an infection.
+According to the Miami-Dade County medical examiner's report, Mendieta performed reconstructive surgery on Pino's buttocks on June 14 to remove hardening silicone implants, and Pino developed infections in the wounds that would not heal.
+The report noted that Pino developed infections in the surgical wounds, leading to sepsis and subsequent complications that resulted in her death.
+Mendieta disputed the autopsy findings, citing "much misinformation in the report," as reported by the Miami Herald.

 In 2020, fitness influencer Jenelle Butler filed a lawsuit against Mendieta and producers of the show The Doctors, alleging complications from a gluteal implant removal procedure.
 Mendieta denied the claims.